 One important step every pet parent can take to avoid having to deal with GI Stasis is to practice habits that prevent picky eating.
 If you’re pet parent to a picky eater (or two), there are some surefire tricks to help build a less picky palate:

-No two bags of hay are exactly alike and some variation in texture, color, and taste is natural and common.
+- No two bags of hay are exactly alike and some variation in texture, color, and taste is natural and common.
 With this in mind, it’s a great idea to always mix between bags, even if you’re feeding a single variety.
 Before finishing up a bag, mix in some hay from the new bag.
 This will help your pet smoothly handle the transition and can lessen picky eating tendencies over time.

 2. When in Doubt, Accessorize